 What is a project proposal?

 A project proposal is a document that outlines the details of a proposed project, such as scope, timeline, and budget.
 Project managers typically use it to persuade potential stakeholders or sponsors to fund, support, or approve the project.
+Think of it as the first formal step in the project initiation phase.

-The goal of a project proposal is to clearly communicate your project idea and convince others that it is worth investing time, resources, and money into.
-This is an important task, since organizations only win 44% of their requests for proposals, according to Loopio research.
+The goal is to clearly communicate your project idea and convince others that it’s worth investing time, resources, and money into.

 What are the different types of project proposals?